Component parts of internal combustion engines: Fuel systems

 Animated cut through diagram of a typical fuel injector, a device used to deliver fuel to the internal combustion engine.

 Fuels burn faster and more efficiently when they present a large surface area to the oxygen in air.
 Liquid fuels must be atomized to create a fuel-air mixture, traditionally this was done with a carburetor in petrol engines and with fuel injection in diesel engines.
 Most modern petrol engines now use fuel injection too — though the technology is quite different.
 While diesel must be injected at an exact point in that engine cycle, no such precision is needed in a petrol engine.
 However, the lack of lubricity in petrol means that the injectors themselves must be more sophisticated.

 Carburetor

-Simpler reciprocating engines continue to use a carburetor to supply fuel into the cylinder.
+Simpler reciprocating engines continue to use a carburetor (carburettor in UK and Commonwealth English) to supply fuel into the cylinder.
 Although carburetor technology in automobiles reached a very high degree of sophistication and precision, from the mid-1980s it lost out on cost and flexibility to fuel injection.
 Simple forms of carburetor remain in widespread use in small engines such as lawn mowers and more sophisticated forms are still used in small motorcycles.